archetype-themes/plugin-theme-component/README.md

 It is possible to avoid merging a JavaScript file by manually including an HTML `<script>` tag inside a liquid file.
 The file will be copied as is in the `build/assets` folder and will retain its original name.

-#### Babel

-Babel will process all the javascript code (including JS Modules) to dumb it down for older browsers.
-The default settings used are in the [babel.config.json](babel.config.json).

 #### Caveat

 JS file manual inclusions inside the liquid code without the html `<script>` tag, such as with only liquid code